Funding

 When all children are served the same meals, we have found they are more likely to try new foods and eat more than they might at home.
 Over the years, many parents have told us their children have become less fussy and more adventurous eaters thanks to the variety of foods we offer.

 We also see mealtimes as valuable learning opportunities.
-Children practise table manners, develop dexterity using cutlery, learn to serve themselves, and gain confidence through setting tables and clearing away.
+Children practice table manners, develop dexterity using cutlery, learn to serve themselves, and gain confidence through setting tables and clearing away.
 These shared experiences promote independence and important social skills.

 Consumables – Nappies/Wipes, etc